Met Police Under Scrutiny Over Sarah Everard Case Access

-The 33-year-old marketing executive vanished as she walked home in Clapham, south London, on 3 March.
-Her body was found a week later in Kent woodland.
+The 33-year-old marketing executive, Sarah Everard, vanished while walking home in Clapham, south London, on 3 March.
+A week later, her body was found in woodland in Kent.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.